mattrufolo/sysid-robust-transformer/README.md

 While all the scripts can run on CPU, execution may be frustratingly slow.
 For faster training, a GPU is highly recommended.
 To run the paper's examples, we used a server equipped with an nVidia RTX 3090 GPU.

+# Additional documentation

+In the folder doc/paper it is possible to find a .pdf file that report an extended version of the paper, that report additional analysis and results with respect to the submitted one.

 # Citing